 If you are an accredited investor and are thinking about investing in a real estate syndication to diversify your investment portfolio, you should consider investing with Senné.
 You can rely on our core principles of hard work, sound underwriting, thorough due diligence and seasoned professional management.
-If you are interested in learning more about how to diversify your portfolio by investing in a private real estate transaction, please reach out to [email protected].
+If you are interested in learning more about how to diversify your portfolio by investing in a private real estate transaction, please contact us at 617.314.9400.

 The recommendations or information in this article is not and should not be regarded as legal or investment advice.
 It is not, and should not be construed as, an offer to buy or sell, or as a solicitation of an offer to buy or sell any type of investment products.
 Although reasonable efforts have been made to ensure that all information made available is current, complete and accurate, neither the author nor The Senné Company, Inc. (“Senne”) warrant or represent that this information is current, complete and accurate.
 All information is subject to change on a regular basis, without notice.
 Senne assumes no responsibility for any errors in the information provided, nor assumes any liability for any damages incurred as a consequence, directly or indirectly, of the use and application of any of the contents of this article.
 In no event shall the author or Senne be liable to any party for any direct, indirect, special, incidental, or consequential damages of any kind whatsoever arising out of the use of the information contained herein.